Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 However, when fog rolls in, or when you’re climbing a granite slab without much to indicate which direction to travel, a GPS device can be beneficial in helping you stay on track.

 The terrain across the GR20 in Corsica is aggressive and challenging in certain parts, specifically in the north.
 These scrambling sections, where you will have your hands on the rocks, moving slowly across steep faces, are often paired with chains to help hikers cross steep rock steps.
-Often in the high season, you will find queues of hikers waiting to use the chains.

 Otherwise, the terrain provides a majestic backdrop with wind-scoured ridges like the Crete d’Usciolu and the Aiguilles de Bavella pinnacles.